 In a bowl sift together flour, sugar, baking soda and salt.

 In the base of the stand mixer or in a big bowl mix together buttermilk, vanilla extract and oil.
 Whip till combined.
 Add in the dry ingredients and mix well.

 Transfer the batter to the prepared pan.
 Bake for 20-22 minutes, till a toothpick inserted in the centre of the cake comes out clean.

 Remove and cool on a cooling rack till the cake is completely cool.

 To make the icing

-In the base of a stand mixer add cream, vanilla extract and confectioners' sugar (can be substituted by 3 1/2 tbsp powdered sugar and 1/4 tbsp cornstarch).
+In the base of a stand mixer add cream, vanilla extract and confectioners' sugar (can be substituted by 3 ½ tablespoon powdered sugar and ¼ tablespoon cornstarch).
 Beat till it has hard peaks.

-Remove 2 tbsp of the frosting and add in the pink color.
+Remove 2 tablespoon of the frosting and add in the pink color.
 Mix well and set aside.
-In the 2 tbsp frosting that was set aside, mix in green color.
+In the 2 tablespoon frosting that was set aside, mix in green color.

 To finish off the cake